gpauloski/3pseatBot/docs/getstarted.rst

 Notes:

+* For the most up to data config options, see the parameters for each extension in the docs.
 * `use_extensions` tells the bot which cogs to load
 * `extension_configs` has keys corresponding to the names cogs and values which are dicts containing all of the arguments for the cog object.